 Graduate Student Conference in Italian Studies – Harvard University and Brown University.
 "Time to Translate/ Translation in Time."

 The Virtual Humanities Lab in the Department of Italian Studies, hosted an international colloquium entitled Scholarly Networks and the Emerging Platforms for Humanities Research & Publication in the Patrick Ma Digital Scholarship Lab at the John D. Rockefeller, Jr. Library from Thursday, April 16 through Saturday, April 18, 2015.
 The three-day colloquium, organized in collaboration with the Center for Digital Scholarship in the Brown University Library, and DARIAH-Italy (Digital Research Infrastructure for the Arts and the Humanities), explored the new types of scholarly output produced when scholars use digital methods to collaborate on, annotate and visualize traditional materials.
 Full program.

-On March 16-20 The Italian Studies Department and the Malcolm S. Forbes for Culture and Media Studies, in collaboration with the Cineteca of Bologna presented the second edition of Cinema Ritrovato on Tour
+On March 16-20 The Italian Studies Department and the Malcolm S. Forbes for Culture and Media Studies, in collaboration with the Cineteca of Bologna presented the tour's second edition.

 Commencement 2014: congratulations to our graduates!